AtheMathmo/AtheMathmo.github.io/_drafts/rusty-machine-talk.md

 ---
 layout: slide
 title: Rusty-machine talk from SF Meetup
-excerpt: Talking about Rust and machine learning with rusty-machine
+excerpt: Talking about Rust and machine learning with rusty-machine.
+(Press 's' for notes).
 theme: night
 transition: slide
 ---